godotengine/godot-docs/classes/class_resource.rst

 :ref:`DeepDuplicateMode<enum_Resource_DeepDuplicateMode>` **DEEP_DUPLICATE_NONE** = ``0``

-No subresorces at all are duplicated.
+No subresources at all are duplicated.
 This is useful even in a deep duplication to have all the arrays and dictionaries duplicated but still pointing to the original resources.

 .. _class_Resource_constant_DEEP_DUPLICATE_INTERNAL: